dnl50/tsa/README.md

 The available REST Endpoints are documented in a OpenAPI specification which can be explored using a Swagger UI which is available under `/tsa/q/swagger-ui`.

+### WebSocket Endpoint

+The application exposes an WebSocket endpoint under `/tsa/history/responses`.
+The JSON representation of every TSP response will be broadcast there.

 ## Configuration

 All Parameters mentioned below can be configured in variety of ways.
 Please refer to